Getting Started

 Container runtime

 Some apps require specific configurations for the container runtime.
-You can set your container runtime like cri-o
+You can set your container runtime like cri-o,

-cluster: container: engine: "containerd"
+engine: "containerd" Volumes

-The StorageClass must be set by:
+The StorageClass must be set using the following attribute:

-persistence: storageClassNames: RWX: "my-read-write-many-class" RWO: "my-read-write-once-class"
+RWX: "my-read-write-many-class"

-is optional and requires that your cluster has a ReadWriteMany
+RWO: "my-read-write-once-class" RWX is optional and requires that your cluster has a ReadWriteMany volume provisioner.
+If you can make use

-To enable ReadWriteMany
+To enable ReadWriteMany you can use the following attribute:

-cluster: persistence: readWriteMany: true
+readWriteMany: true Customize deployment

 Connectivity